Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Introduction

 \section{Introduction}

-Transition edge sensors (TES) are superconducting devices commonly used as microcalorimeters and bolometers when voltage-biased within the region of the superconducting phase transition \cite{Irwin2005transition}.
-In this narrow region, the resistance of the circuit changes steeply with temperature and consequently the absorption of a single photons at suitable wavelengths heat the circuit sufficiently to cause a significant change in its current.
-These perturbations can be efficiently detected by superconducting quantum interference devices (SQUIDs) being inductively coupled to the biased circuit.
+Transition edge sensors (TES) are superconducting microcalorimeters that are voltage-biased within the region of superconducting phase transition where the resistance of the TES changes steeply with temperature \cite{Irwin2005transition}.
+Here, the absorption of a single photon heats up the TES sufficiently to result in a significant change in its bias current.
+These current perturbations are detected by an iductively coupled superconducting quantum interference device (SQUID).
 Unlike many other single-photon detectors, such as superconducting nanowire single-photon detectors (SNSPDs), TESs are capable of measuring the energy of the absorbed photons over a wide range of wavelengths.
 Their energy resolution together with high quantum efficiency and microsecond-scale dead time \cite{Lita2008counting, Hattori2022optical, DeLucia2024transition} make TESs important tools widely used in quantum computing \cite{Lita2010superconducting, Karasik2011nanobolometers, Mattioli2015photon, Hummatov2023fast, Li2023multi}, space and astrophysics experiments \cite{Romani1999first, Bruijn2003development, Goldie2011ultra, Bergen2016design, Appel2022calibration} along with particle physics and dark matter searches \cite{Miyazaki2020dark, Angloher2024doubletes, Romani2024transition}.

 A TES is planned to be used in a future science run of the \textit{Any Light Particle Search II} (ALPS~II) at DESY Hamburg (Germany) \cite{Bahre2013any}.
 ALPS II aims to probe the existence of axions and axion-like particles (ALPs) \cite{Shah2021tes, Gimeno2023tes} and is essentially a \textit{light shining through a wall} experiment featuring a powerful 1064\,nm laser beam that is shone into a 106\,m long resonant \textit{production cavity} that is in 5.3\,T magnetic field.
 While the propagation of the light is blocked by an opaque wall, the theoretically proposed photon--axion oscillation enables 1064\,nm photons to emerge on the other side of the optical barrier in a \textit{regeneration cavity} (symmetrical to the production cavity) \cite{Sikivie1983experimental, Isleif2022any}.
 The detection of these reconverted photons requires an extremely sensitive detection scheme achievable with TESs \cite{Shah2021tes, Gimeno2023tes}.
 The target sensitivity for the conversion rate lies in the range of $10^{-5}$\,Hz (one photon per day) setting the upper limit for the background rate required for the statistically significant detection of axions and ALPs within the practically feasible 20~days measurement time \cite{Shah2021tes}.